Legal aid in proceedings in France

 Who shall I contact

-Your appeal may be delivered to the BAJ: titleContent of the National Asylum Court :
+Your appeal may be delivered to the BAJ: titleContent of the French national asylum court :

 • By registered letter with acknowledgement of receipt